 - 1. Professional assessment during formal advisement sessions or - 2.
 Due to a violation of the Standards of Professional Conduct and/or the Academic Integrity Policy.
-When a student is in violation of the Standards of Professional Conduct, a report to the Professional Standards Committee (PSC) will be made in accordance with the procedures.
-The PSC will maintain and follow all reported violations.

-In addition to any sanctions imposed by the PSC the student will be mentored by his advisor/faculty or the PSC regarding appropriate professional behaviors.
-Professional and behavioral objectives may be discussed and plans developed to encourage improvements.
+In addition to any sanctions imposed by the PSC the student will be mentored by his advisor/faculty regarding appropriate professional behaviors.
+Professional and behavioral objectives may be discussed, and plans developed to encourage improvements.